 You need a marketing strategy based on understanding your market and what your best opportunities are.
 You can then create your marketing action plan and forecasts.

-Every marketing activity you undertake should help you to achieve at least one of the four results below.
+Every marketing activity you undertake should help you to achieve at least one of four results.

-1.1 You retain your existing customers, provided they contribute to your profitability.
+You retain your existing customers, provided they contribute to your profitability

 - A poor retention rate means you have to spend heavily on promotion and sales, to replace the customers you have lost.

 - Replacing two £1,000 orders with a single order for £2,000 improves your profitability, provided your margins remain the same, as you halve the cost of selling and admin.

 Your customers purchase more products from your range